Digital-Preservation-Finland/dpres-siptools/README.rst

 General
 --------------------
 This tool is intended to be used for generating an OAIS SIP for digital preservation.
-Tool produces mets.xml containing metadata required by Finnish National Digital Library and Open Science digital preservation.
-Tool contains code for extracting technical metadata, constructing structural map and digital signing of the package.
+It produces mets.xml containing metadata required by Finnish National Digital Library and Open Science and Research digital preservation.
+Tool contains code for extracting technical metadata, creating and digitally signing the mets.xml.
-This tool is created by CSC Oy for National Digital Library and Open Science projects.
-The aim is to provide digital preservation services for Culture and Research to ensure the access and use of materials long in the future.
+This tool is created by CSC Oy for National Digital Library and Open Science and Research projects.
+The aim is to provide digital preservation services for culture and research to ensure the access and use of materials long in the future.
 Documentation and specifications for the digital preservation service can be found in http://www.kdk.fi/en/digital-preservation/specifications.

 Scripts
 ----------------------

 import_description
-    Used for adding decsriptive metadata to mets.xml.
-Creates a file containing this part of mets.xml.
+    Used for creating a file containing descriptive metadata element of mets.xml.

 premis_event
-    for creating digital provenance part of mets.xml
+    for creating digital provenance elements of mets.xml

 import_object
     for adding all digital objects to mets.xml